Mental Training

 8. Is there a history of mental or physical issues that have prevented or restricted training?

-9. Has your athlete ever participated in Mental Training?
+9. Has your athlete ever participated in Mental Training or had therapy?
 If so, pls describe briefly.

 10. Has your athlete ever wanted to quit?
 If so, what was the reason?